 Companies can receive duplicate invoices for many reasons: vendors may send copies to several contacts in the organization, submit copies by mail and email, send reminder invoices, and resend with corrections or adjustments.

 It can be nearly impossible and take countless, tedious hours to manually spot duplicates.
 Is this worth the savings and effort?
 What’s really at risk?
 A lot, actually.
-The risk ranges from paying twice to falling victim to a massive vendor fraud costing your company millions of dollars, just ask Google.
+The risk ranges from paying twice to falling victim to a massive invoice fraud costing your company millions of dollars, just ask Google.
 Relying on manual processes and tribal knowledge doesn’t put the proper checks and balances in place for invoice management.
 Some guidelines are listed below that can help mitigate the risk of duplicate payments.

 How To Prevent Duplicate Payments